Cheryl enjoys writing poetry related to her personal faith in Christ and the things she had observed in life.

 Spiritual leaders drunk with power

-A current storyline on the ABC daytime drama General Hospital revolves around a cult called "Dawn of Day."
-The creepy leader of the organization is a man named Shiloh who rules over a group that is mostly women.
-One day last week he explained to a new recruit that in order to be allowed into his inner circle, she must be at his beck and call night and day.
+A storyline in 2019 that ran on the ABC daytime drama General Hospital revolved around a cult called "Dawn of Day."
+The creepy leader of the organization was a man named Shiloh who ruled over a group that was mostly women.
+One day he explained to a new recruit that in order to be allowed into his inner circle, she must be at his beck and call night and day.
 This triggered an unpleasant memory from my past that was eerily similar.
 Sadly, it was not some self-appointed guru demanding absolute loyalty, but a beloved pastor in a Christian church.

-I was talking with one of the women who worked in the church office one day and she absolutely beamed with pride as she told me her current situation.
+I was talking with one of the women who worked in the church office one afternoon and she absolutely beamed with pride as she told me her current situation.
 Now that she was up close to the pastor, she must keep her cell phone on at all times in case he needed her.
-She said that even when she was in the hospital recovering from back surgery she had to keep her phone on.
-I asked what she could possibly have done for the pastor while flat on her back after major surgery and she just shrugged her shoulders and smiled.
+She said that even when she had been in the hospital recovering from back surgery she had to keep her phone on 24/7.
+I asked what she could possibly have done for the pastor while flat on her back after major surgery and she just shrugged her shoulders and smiled?
 In my opinion, this is a case of being drunk with one's own power and an example of gross spiritual abuse.

 Christ should have first place in your heart